diiq/phocus/README.md

 `data-phocus-action` connects a button to an action in the current context.
 Phocus will also label the button for screen-readers, and add a text-node with the action name if necessary.

+`data-phocus-on-mouseover` is a boolean; it causes the element to gain focus on mouseover.
+This is useful especially for elements where key commands should apply when hovering -- like in Trello.
+It can be dangerous, however, if there are also elements on the page such as form inputs.
+Use with caution and forethought!

 ```
 <div data-phocus-context-name="feature-thumbnail" data-phocus-context-argument="123">
   <button data-phocus-action="showBugs"></button>